proyetei/CS-4ZP6A-Capstone-Akanda/README.md

 <img src="images/generate-range.png">

-**Required Inputs**: Test Case, Lower Bound, Upper Bound, Number of Datapoints, Interval Type Test Case: Specifies which test case the data is generated for (select from provided list) Lower Bound: The lower bound for the generated sizes of the test case (must be an integer >= 1) Upper Bound: The upper bound for the generated sizes of the test case (must be an interger >= 1) Number of Datapoints: The number of generated datapoints (must be an integer between 1 and 150) Interval Type: The interval between the generated datapoints (select from provided list)
+**Required Inputs**:
+- **Test Case:** Specifies which test case the data is generated for (select from provided list)
+- **Lower Bound:** The lower bound for the generated sizes of the test case (must be an integer >= 1)
+- **Upper Bound:** The upper bound for the generated sizes of the test case (must be an interger >= 1)
+- **Number of Datapoints:** The number of generated datapoints (must be an integer between 1 and 150)
+- **Interval Type:** The interval between the generated datapoints (select from provided list)

+**Usage**:
+1. Navigate to the 'Actions' tab.
+2. Select the 'Generate-Range Test Cases' tab.
+3. Click the 'Run Workflow' button.
+4. Fill in the required inputs.
+5. Click 'Run Workflow'.

 **Triggers**: Manual

 ### Startup-Time Workflow <a id='sssStartupWorkflow'></a>

 **Required Inputs**: None

+**Usage**:
+1. Navigate to the 'Actions' tab.
+2. Select the 'Startup-Time' tab.
+3. Click the 'Run Workflow' button.
+4. Fill in the required inputs.
+5. Click 'Run Workflow'.

 **Triggers**: Manual

 ### Tests Workflow <a id='sssTestWorkflow'></a>